Tanushri21/SQL_Training_Cost_ROI_/README.md

 **Key Breakdown:**
 • The query showes **96.3% average effective score** for a average cost of ₹1190.
-• This confirms high-ROI program ,with providing the financial justication needed to scale this course model across other skill categories.
+• This confirms high-ROI program ,with providing the financial justication needed to scale this course model across other skill categories📈.

-Qno3.
-Determine the top 3 high-risk skill gap between the specific department
+**Qno3.
+Determine the top 3 high-risk skill gap between the specific department?**

 To determine the top 3 high-risk skill gaps, i jjoined employee departs with the individual skill deficit score, providing a clear rankinng of which specific department/skills combination poses the greatest threat to productivity.